immelwaylon/GraphWar-Line-Gen/README.md

 ## GraphWar_LineGen.py

 * Simple program for generating lines in GraphWar.
-* `pip install threading pynput` libraries and run it.
+* Install neccesary python libraries with `pip install threading pynput`
-* Program runs in terminal since i don't know how to make .
+* Program runs in whatever terminal you want to use